wylwswswws/wyl02/content/authors/admin/_index.md

     date: '2024-04-01'
     awarder: University of Nottingham
     summary: |
-      - Developed traffic flow models using cellular automata and car-following approaches.
-Simulated the behavior of vehicles under varying traffic densities and driver reaction times.
+      - Developed and implemented traffic flow models, including cellular automata, car-following models, and partial differential equations (PDE), to simulate realistic traffic dynamics across various densities and driver behaviors.
+      - Conducted extensive simulations to assess the impact of different traffic densities and road conditions, optimizing model parameters for enhanced predictive accuracy.
+      - Analyzed and identified optimal density levels and behavioral factors that aligned closely with real-world traffic patterns, providing recommendations to improve flow and reduce congestion.

 ---

-I am Yulun Wu, a passionate data scientist with a solid foundation in mathematics, machine learning, and biostatistics.
-Currently pursuing an MSE in Systems Engineering at the University of Pennsylvania, I am focused on applying advanced machine learning techniques to healthcare and finance sectors.
+Hello!
+I’m Yulun Wu, a data scientist with a background in mathematics and systems engineering.
+Currently pursuing my MSE at the University of Pennsylvania, I specialize in data analysis, machine learning, and predictive modeling.
+I’m passionate about leveraging data-driven insights to solve complex problems, particularly in the fields of healthcare and technology.
+With hands-on experience in tools like Python, SQL, R, and MATLAB, I enjoy creating innovative solutions that have a real-world impact.
+Welcome to my space – feel free to explore my projects and connect!